William Cannon: Governor of Delaware

-Cannon was elected as a Democrat to the state house for the 1845/46 session and the 1847/48 session.
+Cannon was elected as a Democrat to the state house for the 1845–46 session and the 1847–48 session.
 From 1849 until 1851 he was state treasurer.
-Although he had been a leader in the a Democratic Party prior to the 1862 elections, at that time he switched parties and became a Republican, who were organized as the Union Party for this election.
+Although he had been a leader in the Democratic Party prior to the 1862 elections, at that time he switched parties and became a Republican, who were organized as the Union Party for this election.
 Perhaps the switch resulted from his devotion to the Union, but it also may have been due to a three time failure to receive the Democratic nomination for governor.
 In the months leading up to the 1862 elections Cannon and incumbent U.S. Representative George P. Fisher feared they would be defeated by a combination of so many Republican voters off serving in the U.S. Army, and polling place shenanigans by stay at home Democrats.
 Their solution was to request federal troops to monitor the voting places.
 The troops came, supervised the election, and Cannon was elected, defeating Democrat Samuel Jefferson from New Castle County.
 However, Fisher lost, and Cannon faced a General Assembly with a Democratic majority in both houses.

 This majority was furious with the new governor.
 Besides despising him for switching parties and supporting the hated abolitionists, they thought he had virtually won his office at the point of a bayonet.
 The State House refused to allow Cannon the use of its facilities for his inauguration, and a joint committee of the General Assembly said his inaugural message was not only impertinent, but insolent in the extreme, entirely unbecoming a State Executive, especially one elected by "fraud and violence against the known wish of a majority of the citizens of Delaware."
 Then the whole affair was repeated a year later, when federal troops supervised a special election to fill the seat of deceased U.S. Representative William Temple.
 This time the Democrats boycotted the election, but they were just biding their time.
 Finally, once again the elections of 1864 were supervised by federal troops, but this time the Democrats voted and swept the election.
 Without the veto, Cannon was powerless to accomplish anything with the General Assembly.
 As if to emphasize the point the General Assembly even rejected Cannon's request to approve the Thirteenth Amendment, prohibiting slavery.
 This act had been approved by neighboring border state Maryland, but Delaware's Democrats would refuse to pass this measure for another generation.

-Cannon served as Governor of Delaware from January 20, 1863 until his death while in office on March 1, 1865.
+Cannon served as Governor of Delaware from January 20, 1863, until his death while in office on March 1, 1865.
 He had become ill, some said, after helping to extinguish a fire.
 He was almost 56 years old and the eighth governor to die in office.